sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 we have added [Loadable Components](https://loadable-components.com/) library to the setup.

-> **Note:** FTW-daily started using code-splitting from version _8.0.0_
-> and FTW-hourly from _10.0.0_.

 ## What is code splitting

-Instead of downloading the entire app before users can use it, code splitting allows us to split the code from one main.bundle.js file into smaller chunks which you can then load on demand.
+Instead of downloading the entire app before users can use it, code splitting allows us to split code away from one main.bundle.js file into smaller chunks which you can then load on demand.
 To familiarize yourself with the subject, you could read about code splitting from [reactjs.org](https://reactjs.org/docs/code-splitting.html).